biocore/qiime/doc/tutorials/tutorial.rst

 Step 2.
 Compute Alpha Diversity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The rarefaction tables are the basis for calculating diversity metrics, which reflect the diversity within the sample based on the abundance of various taxa within a community.
 The QIIME pipeline allows users to conveniently calculate more than two dozen different diversity metrics.
-The full list of available metrics is available `here <../scripts/alpha_diversity_metrics.html>`_.
+The full list of available metrics is available here: `alpha-diversity metrics <../scripts/alpha_diversity_metrics.html>`_.
 Every metric has different strengths and limitations - technical discussion of each metric is readily available online and in ecology textbooks, but it is beyond the scope of this document.
 By default, QIIME calculates three metrics:

 #.
 Chao1 metric estimates the species richness.
 #.
 The Observed Species metric is simply the count of unique OTUs found in the sample.